 It takes courage, willingness, and honesty to openly approach the need for therapy.

 Taking the first step to thinking about therapy can be overwhelming, uncomfortable, and scary.
 I understand that!
 Let me help take the fear and stigma away and help you to experience therapy as a process and a journey.

 Although we want our problems solved and our pain to be healed right away, it may take some time.
 To use a sports metaphor, think of it as going the distance, not a brief sprint.

 So, it will take commitment, and there may be some setbacks and roadblocks along the way.

 But, with me “on your team”, so you’re not going through this alone, it can be very rewarding and provide a sense of accomplishment once we’re done!

 I’ll help listen and guide you towards the goals you want to establish and reach, in a curious, and non-judgmental way.

 When starting therapy, we will work together to build a strong foundation and rapport and, especially if you are dealing with trauma or deeper, painful issues, we will take things at your pace.

 Together, we will help you identify your strengths and talents, working to make you feel comfortable and at ease with who you are as a person in all facets of your life.

 I’ve had the privilege of counseling kids who were adopted, many with attachment and behavioral issues.
-I’m trained in trauma-focused cognitive behavioral therapy (CFCBT), trauma and grief component therapy for adolescents (TGCTA), dialectical behavioral (DBT) and cognitive behavioral therapy (CBT).
+I’m trained in trauma-focused cognitive behavioral therapy (TF-CBT), trauma and grief component therapy for adolescents (TGCTA), dialectical behavioral (DBT), and cognitive-behavioral therapy (CBT).
 I use Family Systems tools (and others) to help individuals and families heal.